-If GLCs do not seem to be benefiting from special financial privileges, does being part of Singapore, Inc. make any difference at all?
+If GLCs do not seem to be benefiting from special financial privileges, does being part of Singapore Inc. make any difference at all?
+Having found no evidence of preferential credit access for GLCs, we turn our attention in this section to a different question, namely, how does the market perceive GLCs compared with non-GLCs?

 As mentioned earlier, some GLCs claim that their only advantage is that being linked to the government sends a positive signal to the markets (much like bearing a "Good Housekeeping stamp of approval").
-In this section, we investigate whether the market's valuation of a firm is correlated with its government link-if GLCs differ from non-GLCs because the government link enhances performance, for example, then one would expect GLCs to be valued more than comparable non-GLCs.
+In this section, we investigate whether the market's valuation of a firm is correlated with its government link.
+We have no prior beliefs about whether the government link would translate into a higher q, lower q, or no effect on q.
+If GLCs differ from non-GLCs because the government link enhances performance, for example, then one would expect GLCs to be valued more than comparable non-GLCs.
+On the other hand, if the capital markets perceive GLC managers to be corrupt and inefficient, then one would expect the government link to translate into a lower q.